conorcaseyc/Photopollution-Calculator/README.md

 **How do I run this program?**

 First, you need to unzip the folder downloaded from GitHub after that its as simple as running a Python 2 script.
-Run Program.py
+Run the file Program.py to get the program running.

 If you don't know how to do that, please visit the relevant link below and follow the instruction for your particular operating system: https://en.wikibooks.org/wiki/Python_Programming/Creating_Python_Programs